candidtim/cookiecutter-flask-minimal/README.md

 # Possible future improvements

- - create cookicutter template with Ansible project for deployment of projects generated from this template
+ - create accompanying cookiecutter template with Ansible project for deployment
- - add *optional* (how?) configuration for e-mail logging and/or Sentry (maybe just a Git patch file to apply)
+ - add optional configuration for e-mail error reporting and/or Sentry (using choice variables and hooks)
+ - add choice for testng framework (and also make it entirely optional)